MrTimber/ZuluAPIs/README.md

     $zuluForexClient = new ZuluForexClient('forex_trader_account_login', 'forex_trader_account_password');
     $zuluBOsClient = new ZuluBOsClient('binary_options_trader_account_login', 'binary_options_trader_password');

-*The `.gitignore` file is setted to git ignore the index.php file, so you're login and password informations won't be be added to your commits.*
+*The `.gitignore` file is setted to Git ignore the index.php file, so your login and password informations won't be be added to your commits.*

 > Note : This implementation of a REST API use [Guzzle](https://github.com/guzzle/guzzle) for requests management.